BARBARA P BUSH ELEMENTARY SCHOOL

 Article V – Meeting of Members

 Section 1.
 General Meetings.
-Regular meetings of the PTO shall be held as scheduled by the Board with there being at least one meeting in the fall and one in the spring semester.
-An election of officers shall be conducted at a general PTO meeting in the spring semester.
+Except as provided herein, the rules contained in Robert’s Rules of Order Newly Revised shall serve as the parliamentary authority for the Barbara P Bush Elementary School Parent Teacher Organization.
+Regular Meetings of the PTO shall be held as scheduled by the Board with there being at least one Meeting in the fall and one in the spring semester.
+An election of officers shall be conducted at a general PTO Meeting in the spring semester.

 Section 3.
 Notice of Meeting.
-Written notices of the general meetings shall be provided by the PTO President and sent home with students at least one (1) week prior to the meeting date.
-The notice shall specify the place, date, hour and purpose of the meeting.
-It shall be the responsibility of the person(s) calling the special meeting to arrange for notices to be sent to the member at least three (3) days prior to such a meeting.
-The specific purpose of special meeting shall appear on all notices.
+Written notices of the regular general Meetings shall be provided by the PTO President and sent home with students at least one (1) week prior to the Meeting date.
+The notice shall specify the place, date, hour and purpose of the Meeting.
+It shall be the responsibility of any person(s) calling a special general Meeting to arrange for notices to be sent to the member at least three (3) days prior to such a Meeting.
+The specific purpose of special Meeting shall appear on all notices.

 Section 5.
 Voting Rights.
 On all matters brought to a vote before the general membership, all members shall have one (1) vote.

 Section 6.
 Measure Passage.
 A simple majority of the quorum is needed to pass any measure.

 Section 7.
 Proxies.
 No member may cast a vote by proxy.

 Article VI – Board